mvinii94/linux/README.md

 # linux
-Linux scripts ans commands to help
+Linux scripts and commands to help